 Christy attended East Carolina University to pursue a degree in Business Administration and a minor in Dance.
 After transferring to North Carolina State University, Christy began teaching dance for a non-profit organization in the Garner area.
 While employed at SAS Institute, she received her Business degree with a concentration in Marketing.
 Christy was a member of the ECU Dance Team and the Wolfpack Clogging Team.
-Christy is an active member of her church where she serves as childrens’ programs director.
+Christy is an active member of her church where she serves as a preschool teacher and dance ministry co-director.

 Danielle Lang was born in Heidelberg, Germany where she lived with her family.
 They soon moved to New York then later settled in Raleigh, NC.
 At age eleven she enrolled in dance at Lehman’s Studio and auditioned for the company Ballet Lehman USA.
 In that company, Danielle had the opportunity to perform in the Nutcracker all over the Triangle as well as compete in Sochi, Russia for 3 years.
 Danielle has a wide genre of dance forms such as ballroom, ballet, tap, jazz, hip hop, contemporary, modern, African, etc. In 1999 when the Special Olympics hosted their event in the Triangle, Danielle performed as one of the top ten principal dancers.
 After high school Danielle was accepted to Virginia Commonwealth University on scholarship for dance and choreography where she worked with numerous dance professionals from all over the world.
 She has performed pieces such as Jose Limon’s Choreographic Offering at the Kennedy Center also on BET’s 2009 Spring Bling in Singer Island, FL.
 Some of her students have been seen on Laurie Ann Gibson’s Live to Dance and other promotional commercials.
 Danielle has worked with shows such as The Lion King, Burn the Floor, Shrek the Musical and other on and off Broadway shows.
 She occasionally takes classes in NYC to keep her dance styles updated.
 Most of all she enjoys teaching all ages.
 CDE is glad to have Danielle returning for another year!